katarzyna-z/snap-plugin-collector-glance/README.md

 intel/openstack/glance/\<tenant_name\>/images/private/bytes | int | Total number of bytes used by OpenStack public images for given tenant intel/openstack/glance/\<tenant_name\>/images/shared/bytes | int | Total number of bytes used by OpenStack shared images for given tenant

-### snap's Global Config
+### Snap's Global Config
-Global configuration files are described in [snap's documentation](https://github.com/intelsdi-x/snap/blob/master/docs/SNAPD_CONFIGURATION.md).
+Global configuration files are described in [Snap's documentation](https://github.com/intelsdi-x/snap/blob/master/docs/SNAPD_CONFIGURATION.md).
 You have to add section "glance" in "collector" section and then specify following options:
 - `"tenant"` - name of the tenant, this parameter is optional.
 It can be provided at later stage, in task manifest configuration section for metrics.

 See example Global Config in [examples/cfg/] (https://github.com/intelsdi-x/snap-plugin-collector-glance/blob/master/examples/cfg/).